Augmented Reality vs Virtual Reality: What Real Estate Developers Need to Know

 What is Augmented Reality?

 Augmented reality is a technology that allows for the blending of virtual elements with the physical world.
 More specifically, AR technology uses computer vision, machine learning, and sensors to identify and track real-world objects and surfaces, and then overlay virtual elements onto them.
-By adding digital content to the real world, the user is able to to interact with the environment in a more immersive way.
+By adding digital content to the real world, the user interacts with the environment in a richer way.

 For example, an augmented reality app could be used to place virtual furniture in a room so that a potential buyer can have a better visual of how it might look once they move in.
 This type of technology is also great for creating interactive experiences such as virtual tours, where users can explore a property with the help of a guide.
 We have worked with clients to use similar technologies for virtual staging.